Yichuans/presentation/krakow.md

 # challenges<br>&<br>opportunities
 <!-- .slide: data-background="./gland_assets/b7.jpg" -->
-note: synonyms;
+note: two sides of the same coin - synonymous;

 <i class="fa fa-rocket fa-5x"></i>
 ## technology is fast evolving
 <!-- .slide: data-background="#1B5E20" -->
 note:
 All parts of GIS in the cloud <br>
-amazing speed of evolution. e.g. GIS: storage, analysis, presentation of geographic information -> in the cloud, accessible, and dead simple. e.g. irrelevance of my initial effort to archive Landsat 8 data in house. disruptive innovation may drive some of work obsolete.
+amazing speed of evolution. e.g. GIS: storage, analysis, presentation of geographic information -> in the cloud, accessible, and dead simple. e.g. irrelevance of initial effort to archive Landsat 8 data in house. disruptive innovation may drive some of work obsolete.

 <i class="fa fa-spin fa-gear fa-5x"></i>
 ## capacity
 <!-- .slide: data-background="#1B5E20" -->
 note:
-1. naturally leading to need to catch up <br>
+1. natural need to catch up with the rest of the world <br>
 2. training to catch up: cloud based computing <br>
 3. harness the power or work risk being made irrelevance in the not-too-distant future.